Faculty Providing Academic Accommodations

 Am I required to provide accommodations to a student who does not provide an accommodations letter?

 Professors are not required to provide accommodations to students who do not provide an accommodations letter.
-If a student requests accommodations without providing an accommodations letter, please refer them to the Center for Academic Support and Advising staff in LAC 161 (firstname.lastname@example.org or ext 3470).
+If a student requests accommodations without providing an accommodations letter, please encourage them to schedule an appointment with Dr. Christine Collins, Assistant to the Provost (firstname.lastname@example.org or ext.
+3470).

 Do I need to change my course guidelines to ensure a student is accommodated?